MashiBan/Async_Promises-Practice/promises.md

 =============================================
 ### Promise.race
 - Create three promises: one resolves after 1 second, one after 2 seconds, and one after 3 seconds.
 Use Promise.race to execute something as soon as the first promise resolves and log the result.

+# How will we use Promise.race
+The Promise.race() static method takes an iterable of promises as input and returns a single Promise.
+This returned promise settles with the eventual state of the first promise that settles.

+pehle wala promise complete hona ka wait krrta hai and return krrdeta hai...jo bhi pehle ho jae

+like if p2 completes first then it will return the results of p2 and end ChatGPT
+Yes, that is correct.
+If p2 completes first, then Promise.race will return the result of p2 and ignore the results of the other promises.